VikParuchuri/boston-python-ml/index.md

   * Classification works best if you have less than 5 "score points" (we have 3).
   * Should try both, and measure error.
 * We also have a lot of choice regarding the algorithm to use.
-  * Random forest
-  * Gradient boosted trees
-  * Linear regression
+  * In this case, use linear regression

 --- .class #id